| |

 • Théâtre des Marionnettes

-• Sail bateaux à voiles on the pond
+• Sail bateaux à voiles on the large pond

 • Statue of Liberty replica